sari-rahul/Studen-Study-Portal/README.md

 ## Bugs
 1. The check boxes in the project (in Home work and To-Do pages) do not work as per needed.Howerver the 'Mark as completed' attains the requirement of updating the status of the items in the table.
+2. The active class is not getting activated for links in discussion app navbar.

 ## Technologies And Languages
 ### Languages Used